mautic/developer-documentation-new/docs/plugins/mautic_vs_symfony.rst

 Custom directory structure
 ---------------------------
-Mautic uses some directory paths that are not typical in Symfony in order to make it distributable and pluggable.
+Mautic uses directory paths that aren't typical in Symfony to make it distributable.

 .. list-table::
     :header-rows: 1